unesco/open-sciences/k8s/README.md

 **What it does:**

-- Builds custom InvenioRDM image from `../Dockerfile`
+- Builds custom InvenioRDM image from `Dockerfile`
 - Compiles webpack assets during build
 - Loads image into Kind cluster
 - Tags as `sc-openscience:latest`